beepboop271/ctf-writeups-solutions/google2021/cpp/README.md

 }
 ```

-I could add a check to see if the same variable is assigned to multiple times in a row, but since that doesn't change the number of branches, I didn't bother.
+I could add a check to see if the same variable is assigned to multiple times in a row, but since that doesn't change the number of branches (if statements), I didn't bother.

 ### Bitwise OR